 3. You can also count on being completely and totally broke.

 Mainly because, for the first few weeks of being 21, you will consistently forget that you can buy drinks wherever and whenever you want.
 It will be a pleasant surprise every time you enter the supermarket and haphazardly grab your favorite drink on the way to the check-out.
-You will completely disregard how much said drink costs when compared with your college-job hourly wage.
+You will completely disregard how much said drink costs when compared with your college-job hourly wage, better keep an eye on that savings account.

 4. You’ll end up buying a round…